-At the end of each sprint, the app is delivered to the client for testing.
+At the end of each sprint, the app is tested by our QA engineers.
 Any changes and fixes will be incorporated in the next sprint.

 This approach is powerful because it keeps everything moving rapidly while tracking bugs, features, and fixes.

-Nevertheless, while Agile is the preferred methodology, others like waterfall and prototyping also have their place.
+Nevertheless, while Agile is the preferred methodology, others like waterfall also have their place.

 The crucial part is that you communicate this with the vendor beforehand to determine if they support your chosen methodology.